DrChrisLevy/fast-ai-course-sd/notes/random_notes.md

 - Note there is this ideas of grouped convolutions and `groups` argument.
 	- In most applications Ive seen `groups=1`

+- half way point break

+## 08_autoencoder
+- need to review some things :)
+- warm up classifier code on fashion mnist
+- autoencoder
+	- stride 2 compressing in the first part
+	- TF Keras2 book had some good stuff on these convs for upsampling in autoencoder like networks
+	- nearest neighbour upsampling with stride 1 convolution --> double grids size
+	- a deconvolutional layer
+	- `padding=ks//2`
+- see new fit and eval
+- So Jeremy was trying to do an autoencoder on mnist
+	- not working to well
+	- good illustration basically
+	- code was training slow (cpu bottle necks etc)
+		- dataloader was slow
+	- Not fast enough to experiment on
+	- So the take away is **don't work like this**
+	- Have code that you can run hundreds of experiments on quickly.
+		- runs fast but can also iterate fast.
+	- This motivates the 09_learner notebook
+		- we need our own custom learner
+		- got to stop doing things manually

+## 09_learner
+- start off at 1:35 in video.

 ## TODO
 - I wrote out some notes on convolutions once, would be nice to find them
 - Would be good to find a simple little problem to work on to practice